zblanco/dagger/README.md

 # Dagger

-Dagger is a tool for building and operating run-time modifiable pipelines of steps.
+Dagger is a tool for making runtime modifiable compute graphs.

-A Dagger Step supports job dependency representation using a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+Dagger supports step-wise job dependency representation as well as rule-based workflows.

+You can think of Dagger as a library for expressing templates of a calculation or procedure that can be evaluated lazily like Elixir's `Stream` module.

+The core capabilities are built around LibGraph where the dependencies between rules/steps/conditions are modeled as a Graph.
+The primary API's for using Dagger are in the `Pipeline` and `Workflow` modules.

+Conceptually a Pipeline or a Workflow are static representations of the computation much like compiled code is.

+At runtime a process might take the Pipeline or Workflow and run it with inputs to get results.
+The difference being this data structure is still modifiable at runtime whereas compiled code might need hot-code-reloading and developer resources.

+This makes Dagger a useful tool for requirements where the behaviour of a system has to change at runtime without introduction of new code or developer need-to-know.

 A Dagger pipeline can be built, held in state, modified at run-time, and dispatched for any given input.

-This makes Dagger a good fit for realtime analysis use-cases or in situations where you want cleaner decoupling your runtime job processing infrastructure from your business logic.
+This makes Dagger Pipelines a good fit for realtime analysis use-cases or in situations where you want cleaner decoupling your runtime job processing infrastructure from your business logic.

-## `work/1` functions
+Workflows are a higher level abstraction where you can define Rules, Reactions, and Accumulations of state.
+A reaction to a rule might be a Dagger Pipeline with predefined inputs to produce further facts that might activate the workflow further.

+All business workflow compositions expressed in Domain Driven Design can be thought of in terms of a workflow.

+For example in DDD an Aggregate reacts to Commands by producing events and holding state based on past events.

+In workflow terminology both Commands and Events are facts.
+This makes an aggregate a combination of rules that react to command-facts to accumulate state.
+State accumulation is expressed as `state_changed` events that can be matched in an `AND` relationship of another Command.

+The reverse method is also possible for Process Managers which handle events and produce commands.

+Everything else are stateless reactions to facts.

+## Just the core logic

+Dagger is just the pure business logic to construct, express, and evaluate the compute graphs.

+The intention is that there's so many ways to "do the runtime" especially with something as powerful as the BEAM under the hood.

+I didn't want to impose a specific OTP topology to users of this library but instead provide a clean API that you can use in whatever architecture you find Dagger fits your requirements.

+I might provide adapters and implementations that can be used for common use cases, but that shouldn't stop you from extending on your own.

+## Pipelines and Steps

 A Dagger.Step is ran by taking the `input` of a Step and running the `work/1` function contained in the `work` key of the Step.

 Dependent Steps are given the finished `Step` with a `result` to it as input.

-## Dagger Runners
+## Dagger Pipeline Runners

 Dagger just specifies a contract that a Runner most implement.
 A common Runner implementation could be a queue feeding to a pool of workers.